content-strategy-forum/csf-glossary/definition-template.md

 <!-- PRIMARY PARAGRAPH(S) OF DEFINITION -->

 First para for primary term's explanation.
-Add the footnote reference number on the most applicable sentence related to referenced source.<sup class="ref">1</sup> Or use multiple paragraphs, if needed.
+Add the footnote reference number on the most applicable sentence related to referenced source.<sup class="ref">1</sup> Yadda yadda.

+Or simply use the reference number at the end of a full paragraph, if appropriate.<sup class="ref">2</sup>

+Use multiple paragraphs, if needed.

 Somewhere in relation to the primary explanation might be a figure.